Author Archives: Matt Volodzko

 Knuckle boom excavators are less common than other models, but they are suitable for situations like:

-• Port and dock loading and unloading: These models can support loading and unloading operations on docks and ports.
+• Port and dock loading and unloading: These models support loading and unloading at docks and ports.
 This equipment can move cargo from ships, barges and trucks to streamline operations and reduce manual labor requirements.

 • Sorting materials: These excavators can assist in sorting tasks.
 For example, teams can use them to segregate recyclables from scrap metals.
 They can also keep work areas clean by removing debris.